Quantum statistical mechanics of encryption: reaching the speed limit of classical block ciphers: Equilibrium

 Below we apply our criterium for a secure cipher based on the saturation of the entropies to the Luby-Rackoff cipher.
 We compute the entropies defined in Eq.~\eqref{eq:entropies-def} using the string amplitudes $A_{\beta\alpha}$ in Eq.~\eqref{eq:explicit_A_from_tr}, calculated by using the permutations $P, P^{-1}$ of the Feistel cipher for an initial string $\alpha$ that corresponds to a $\sx$ operator (or NOT gate) on a bit on the $L$ register of the cipher.
 As shown in Fig.~\ref{fig:S1_Feistel}(a), we find that the entropy $S_1$ marches to its asymptotic equilibrium value $S_1^{\rm eq}$ [see Eq.~\eqref{eq:equil-S}] as the number of rounds increases.
 Figure~\ref{fig:S1_Feistel}(b) displays the average (over different realizations of ciphers) residual entropy $S_1^{\rm eq} - {\overline S}_1$, and shows that the extensive contribution is saturated for 3 or more rounds, as reflected in the crossing of the curves for different block sizes at exactly 3 rounds.
 However, the saturation of the remaining order 1 contribution to the asymptotic equilibrium value, $\Delta S^{\rm eq}_1 = 1.9618961$, computed in the previous subsection requires at least 4 rounds.
 The same saturation behavior is illustrated in Table~\ref{table:1} for other entropies ($q\ne 1$).
 It is important to note that at 4 (or more) rounds $\Delta S_1^{\rm eq} - \overline{\Delta S}_1$ vanishes exponentially in the number of bits, $n$, as seen in the inset to Fig.~\ref{fig:S1_Feistel}(b).

 \begin{widetext}

 \end{widetext}

 The analysis of the entropy saturation gives an intuitive interpretation of the Luby and Rackoff results.
 Without knowledge of any specific attack, the order 1 residual entropy of 3-round ciphers underscores the vulnerability to an attack that can uncover of the order of 1 bit of information.
 At the same time, the exponential decay (with $n$) of the residual entropy of 4-round ciphers reflects the fact that such ciphers are secure against any polynomial attack.
+We note that while calculating the string entropy is exponentially costly, the finite size scaling analysis (common in statistical mechanics) establishes the above results by considering only computationally accessible sizes.

 \begin{widetext}

 \end{widetext}